prash813/microcloud-demo/microcloud-demo-setup.md

 ```
-### setting matter mqtt client:: [matter-hauto-demo client side snap](https://github.com/prash813/matter-mqtt-demo-client.git)
+## setting matter mqtt client
+This functionality is provided by [matter-hauto-demo client side snap](https://github.com/prash813/matter-mqtt-demo-client.git).

-1. Since this hub is on uplink network of microcloud which does not have dhcp server, network config need to be set properly.
+1. Since this hub is on uplink network of microcloud which does not have dhcp server, network config need to be set up manually.

 ```
 ip address add 192.168.3.5/24 dev eth0